-[Restriction] No Restriction [Lecture Form(s)] Lecture [Language] [Instructor] M. Shiiba, K. Takara, Y. Tachikawa and S. Kim [Course Description] The fundamental concept of hydrology is the hydrological cycle, which is various scale physical processes of water movements in the atmosphere, continents, and oceans.
+[Restriction] No Restriction [Lecture Form(s)] Lecture [Language] Japanese

+【Instructor】 M. Shiiba, K. Takara, Y. Tachikawa and S. Kim

+[Course Description] The fundamental concept of hydrology is the hydrological cycle, which is various scale physical processes of water movements in the atmosphere, continents, and oceans.
 Solar energy and gravity forces play major roles for the hydrological cycle.
 Solar energy drives the dynamic processes of water vapor formation from oceans and continents, and transport of vapor in the atmosphere.
 The vapor changes to liquid and fall the the surface of the Earth as precipitation, then the flow of water on and under the Earth 's surface are driven by gravity.
 Hydrology is the study of the movement of water on and under the surface of the Earth and its applications to mitigate water-related disasters, develop water resources and preserve the environment.
-In the class, basic hydrological processes and numerical representations of the hydrological processes are described.
+In the class, basic hydrological processes are described.
 Concepts of probability in hydrology is also explaned for the hydrological design.

 [Grading] The score is evaluated comprehensively with a quiz for each lecture, reports and and the final examination.
 [Course Goals] 1) To understand basic equations of hydrological processes to phisically analyse the hydrologic phenomenon, and 2) based of the understanding of hydrological processes, to aquire the basis of hydrologic design and planning.
+[Course Tonics]

-[Course Topics] Class number of Theme times Description The Hydrologic Cycle 1 The contents of the class is overviewed and the concept of the hydrological cycle is 1 provided.
+Theme Class number of times Description 0.5 The contents of the class is overviewed and the concept of the hydrological cycle is The Hydrologic Cycle 0.5 provided.
 The role of hydrology in the field of civil engineering is described.
-Solar Radiation and Energy and water cycle driven by solar radiation is described.
-Land surface information Energy Balance of the 1 ~ 2 obtained by satellite remote sensing is explained.
-Earth obtained by saterine remote sensing is explained.
+Solar Radiation and Ensure and water avala driver by color rediction is described.
+Land surface information Energy Balance of the 1.5 Energy and water cycle driven by solar radiation is described.
+Land surface information Earth obtained by satellite remote sensing is explained.
 Precipitation 1 The mechanism of precipitation is described.
-A numerical rainfall prediction model and the 1 mechanism of radar rainfall observation are described.
+A numerical rainfall prediction model and the riecipitation 1 mechanism of radar rainfall observation are described.
 Evaporaion and The mechanism of water and energy cycle through evapotranspiration is described.
 Energy Transpiration 2.5 balance at land surface and the wind of boundary layer is introduced.
-Then, methods to measure the evapotranspiration is described.
+Then, methods to Transpiration measure the evapotranspiration is described.
 Infiltration and 1.5 The mechanism of unsaturated flow and infiltration is described.
-The governing equation of Unsaturated 1.5 unsaturated flow and the basic equations of the potential infiltration are explained.
-2 The mechanism of rainfall-runoff in mountainous slope is explained.
-The kinematic wave Slope Runoff equation is derived from the momentum equation of water flow, and then the analytical Slope Rulloll 2 solutions of the kinematic wave model are provided.
+The governing equation o Unsaturated 1.5 unsaturated flow and the basic equations of the potential infiltration are explained.
+The mechanism of rainfall-runoff in mountainous slope is explained.
+The kinematic wave Slope Runoff 2 equation is derived from the momentum equation of water flow, and then the analytical 2 solutions of the kinematic wave model are provided.
 Rainfall-runoff modeling using the kinematic wave equation is explained.
 Flood routing 1.5 The mechanism of flood routing is explained.
-Numerical representation method to represent Tiood Touting channel network structure is introduced, then typical flow routing methods are described.
-Rainfall-runoff Model 1.5 A physically-based rainfall-runoff model which consists of various hydrologic processes is 1.5 described.
+Numerical representation method to represent Thou found g channel network structure is introduced, then typical flow routing methods are described.
+Rainfall-runoff Model 1.5 A physically-based rainfall-runoff model which consists of various hydrologic processes is Kaiman-runon woder 1.5 described.
 Typical lumped hydrologic models are also introduced.
 Frequency analysis of hydrologic variables is introduced.
-To analyze the frequency and Frequency Analysis in Hydrology magnitude of extreme hydrologic variables, fitting of distribution functions, return period, 2 and T-year hydrologic variable are explained.
-The methods to evaluate the fitting of distribution functions and uncertainty of the probabilistic hydrological variables are also described.
+To analyze the frequency and Frequency Analysis in magnitude of extreme hydrologic variables, fitting of distribution functions, return period, Hydrology 2 and T-year hydrologic variable are explained.
+The methods to evaluate the fitting of Hydrology distribution functions and uncertainty of the probabilistic hydrological variables are also described.
+Achievement 1 Achievement assement is intended to measure students' knowledge, skill and aptitude on the confirmation 1 subject.